kasukur/auto-scale-ec2-using-sqs/README.md

 nohup ./receiveMessages.sh &
 ```

-👉 Launch templates with User data are slow, it is recommended to create an AMI with the required software to improve the speed of instance initialisation.
+👉 As Launch Templates with User data are slow, it is recommended to create an AMI with the required software to improve the speed of instance initialisation.

 ![LaunchTemplate1](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/7xbrn9ucrk4ppmti5prl.png)
 > LaunchTemplate1